 Remember to use the ability to post to Twitter and Facebook to share your best brag-worthy gaming moments and, if you're feeling outgoing, you can stream to Twitch here too.

-Sony has also recently boosted the PS4's capabilities as a media player too, by releasing a new PS4 Media Centre app.
+Sony has also boosted the PS4's capabilities as a media player too, by releasing a new PS4 Media Centre app.
 Finally Sony's console has almost the same excellent non-gamey playback as its PS3 forebear.

 Yes, you can now play .mkv files, you lucky people.